CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 ## Step 1: Initialize your HubAPI Project

 CellStrat Hub Workspace comes with a command line tool called `hub` which does all of the heavy lifting for deploying your model as an API.
+To make it simpler, we will be running the commands in the Quickstart Notebook itself which you downloaded earlier.

 :::tip
 To get a detailed description of every command in the tool you can run use the `--help` flag.
 Example, `hub --help`, `hub init --help`, and so on for every command.